Do You Need to Cover Above Ground Pool? Complete Guide

 Winter Covers

 Solid vinyl covers are most common for above ground pools.
-Look for 8-gauge or thicker material with reinforced edges.
+Look for 8-mil or thicker material with reinforced edges.
 These covers completely block sunlight, preventing algae growth, and include a cable and winch system for secure attachment.

 Mesh safety covers are premium options costing $200-600 but provide superior protection.
 They support weight loads and allow rain to drain while filtering out debris.